mayagold/tour206/README.md

 # Tour(206)
-A Ruby on Rails / Angular App
+##### A Ruby on Rails / Angular App

 Two-model application built with Ruby on Rails for the backend API and a frontend framework built with AngularJs.

 Tour(206) is an easy way to find concerts happening in Seattle.
 Discover all the information you need to experience the best live music and venues in the city.

+---

+### Technologies

+* JavaScript
+* Angular
+* Ruby on Rails
+* CSS Bootstrap
+* Third Party API (Eventbrite)
+* JWT
+* Heroku

+---

-User Stories
+### User Stories

 1. User can view concerts happening in Seattle by date (calendar).
 2. User can view concerts happening in Seattle by venue.